-The eldest son of Shem is Elam.
-We have discussed his relationship with Japheth’s son Madai and his identity as the people of Turkey in Chapter IV Madai.
-The impact of Turkey’s influence and culture on the peoples that live adjacent is palpable in names and langauge, particularly on the Central Asian Republics descended from Madai, the Medes.
+The first born son of Shem is Elam.
+We have discussed his relationship with Japheth’s son Madai and his identity as the people of Turkey in Chapter IV Central Asia – Madai & the Medes.
+The impact of Turkey’s influence and culture on the peoples that live adjacent is palpable in names and language, particularly on the Central Asian Republics descended from Madai.

 Dr Hoeh continues in his 1957 article – capitalisation his, emphasis & bold mine:

 ‘Elam was a son of Shem (Genesis 10:22).
 Elam settled east of the ancient city of Babylon.
 Daniel the prophet spent some time in Elam (Daniel 8:2).
 The Elamites named the most famous mountain in their land Elwend (Rawlinson’s SEVEN GREAT MONARCHIES, chapter 1.
 Media).
 No wonder the Elamites were called the “Wends” in Europe.